oldtechie/cloudflare-ddns-v4/README.md

 Force re-write by changing the contents of the ip.txt file.
 Needs to be put into CRON to run every hour, or however frequently you consider necessary.
 ;-)
+Adjustment:

+Currently the process is:

+ check current real-world IP (ipconfig.co / icanhazip.com etc) and compare to ip.txt

+ if different - then go through update process so record XXX is set to current real-world-ip

+Needs to change so that an nslookup check on current record XXX value is done (and put into ip.txt?)

+Then compare real-world-IP with XXX record

+Then go through change process if required